-This Chipotle Shrimp has SO much flavor and cooks up in a flash!
+This Chipotle Shrimp has SO much flavor and cooks in a flash!
 Peeled shrimp are quickly marinated in a fresh cilantro chipotle mixture, then cooked on the grill for a charred flavor.
 You can also sear the shrimp in a hot skillet.

 Among my many missions in life, I’m determined for people to know just how dang delicious chipotle is.